tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ```
 Look at each directory e.g. `ls pop_AFR/genotypes`.
 There are two sets of summary
 statistics in each `sumstats` folder from the analysis of the same simulated
-continuos phenotype, the "half" files were generated using half the
+continuous phenotype, the "half" files were generated using half the
 sample size.
 For computation speed the summary statistics
 only have a small subset of SNPs, 19k-20k genomewide, the following
 commands count the number of lines in each set of summary statistics